 If you need to borrow money and are thinking of getting a payday loan, stop to consider your options.
 Although easy to set up, a payday loan can quickly turn into a problem debt for many people.
 It can also affect your credit rating if you don’t pay it back on time.

 Would you like to speak to an adviser?
 Call our Money Advice Line on 0800 138 7777.

-If you’d like someone to do this on your behalf or some expert debt advice, there are lots of organisations that can help with free, confidential advice.
-There’s no need to spend money getting a debt management company to help you sort out your money worries.
+There’s no need to spend money paying a debt management company to help you sort out your money worries.

 Money for non-essential spending

 Payday loan companies might advertise payday loans for things like nights out, new clothes or other treats.

 But if you do this, you’ll end up paying much more than if you waited and saved the money to pay for them.

 And if you just can’t wait, there are usually far cheaper ways to borrow.

 To find out where your money goes each month:

 Community Development Finance Institutions (CDFIs) are small independent organisations that offer loans to people who have been turned down by their bank or credit card company.
 They tend to be local organisations offering a personalised service that then reinvest any profits they make back into the community.